-The ATX Music Office has instituted the following programs and pilots to immediately compensate local musicians for performances and song use:
+The Music and Entertainment Division has instituted the following programs and pilots to compensate local musicians for performances and song use:

-The ATX Music Office is launching the ATX Busking Program Pilot through private developer funds earmarked for Block 23 music inclusion.
-The one time fund of $150,000 will pay guarantees to ATX musicians to busk at certain points surrounding the Block 23 development, drawing downtown visitors to newly opened public spaces and buildings in the area.
+The Music and Entertainment Division is launching the Pilot Program through private developer funds earmarked for Block 23 music inclusion.
+The one time fund of $150,000 will pay guarantees to ATX musicians to perform at certain points surrounding the Block 23 development, drawing downtown visitors to newly opened public spaces and buildings in the area.
 The Pilot aims to establish best practices for expanding the program to additional key areas in the city.

 ATX Music Licensing Initiative

 Any music utilized by the City of Austin will be paid for in accordance with industry standards and regular license agreements.
 Licenses will pay for music included in Music on Hold, ATXN, AIBA, libraries, etc. The Division is currently creating a Standard Operating Procedure hand book for both booking live music and licensing music for all City departments to reference year-round.

 Music on Hold is one of the City government’s fun and unique ways of showcasing Austin’s great music—usually in sixty seconds or less.
 Anytime someone calls into the City telephone system, if they are placed on hold, they will be listening to a well-curated playlist of Austin music.
 Music on Hold showcases Austin’s fantastic and diverse music, and it gives our citizens a little something to listen to while waiting.

 ATX Tour Aid

 Daybird Local Live Music Series

 The Daybird Local Live Music Series is partnership with Visit Austin and local venues to promote and create live music experiences featuring Austin musicians during earlier hours for visitors and locals alike.